The cognitive cost of being just slightly thirsty

 Obstacle 1: bathroom breaks interrupt focus

 This is why timing matters.
 If you drink 300ml at 1:40pm for a 2pm focus block, the water reaches your bladder around 2:10pm – after your brain has the benefit.
 Experiment with timing: some people find that drinking 15 minutes earlier works better, others need 30.
-The three-week adjustment window tells you the right interval for your metabolism.
+Individual metabolism affects absorption speed, and your optimal timing interval typically becomes clear after 2 to 3 weeks of consistent practice.
+That adjustment window is normal – the protocol locks in once your body has adapted to the new rhythm.

 Also, consider the cognitive math: one five-minute bathroom break costs you less than a 2% dehydration dent to your focus.
 Take the break.